Uncategorized

 Flawed perfectionist

-One week into the Adventure Sisters 90-day meditation challenge, and I am not failing but I am not doing as well as I hoped.
-I am not smoking, which is a great thing, and one of the reasons why I decided to jump on board the 90-day experiment with Stacy.
+One week into this 90-day meditation challenge, and I am not failing.
+Though I am not doing as well as I hoped either.
 I am doing things to manage my stress in healthier ways then I was a week ago.
 I’m not meditating like a monk yet…

 Do I really think it would be possible to learn to mediate like a monk in a week?
 Why do I set such unrealistic goals for myself?
-I mean, Monks dedicate their lives to the spiritual practice and I seem to think I can master it in 90 days or less!?
-Come on girl!
+I mean, Monks dedicate their lives to live in spiritual practice, and I seemed to have thought I could master it in 90 days or less… (insert eye roll here.)

 Today I had a meeting with a wonderful woman I met on the campaign trail.
 It was about a thirty-minute drive to meet her, so I took the opportunity to turn the radio off and not meditate of course but relaxed and focus on my breath work.
 I OM’d down the road for fifteen minutes.